ivanvorobei/SPPageController/README.md

 #### About

 Mimicrate to native `UIPageViewController`.
 Each page is new controller, it can be even navigation controller.
+You can add any class of controllers like child.
 Support parent layout margins, paging and scroll by index.

 <p float="left">
     <a href="https://opensource.ivanvorobei.by/sppagecontroller/preview">